 In September 2005, the non-employee directors of our Company were given the opportunity to receive shares of stock under the plan in lieu of past-due director and committee fees that were due to them from periods through September 2005.
+The Company issued a total of 92,219 as of December 31, 2005 at an average price of \$1.90 per share.
+In March 2006, one of the former non-employee directors of our company was given the opportunity to receive shares of stock under the plan in lieu of past-due director and committee fees that were due to him for periods through December 31, 2005 at an average price of \$1.50.
+The Company issued a total of 10,000 shares at an average price of \$1.50 in March 2006.
 Such shares were issuable to such directors in lieu of these past-due fees.

-Additionally, the Company has 2,221,508 options outstanding at December 31, 2004 which were granted outside the 1996 Company Plan, 2002 Equity Plan and 2002 Director Plan.
+Additionally, the Company has 2,221,508 options outstanding at March 31, 2006 which were granted outside the 1996 Company Plan, 2002 Equity Plan and 2002 Director Plan.

-The Company applies APB Opinion No. 25 for options when the exercise price of options granted to employees is less than the fair value of the underlying stock on the date of grant.
-The Company applies SFAS No. 123 for options granted to non-employees who perform services for the Company.
-Stock-based compensation expense was recognized as follows for the year ended December 31, 2005:
+The Company previously applied Accounting Principles Board ("APB") Opinion No. 25 for options when the exercise price of options granted to employees is less than the fair value of the underlying stock on the date of grant.
+As permitted, the Company had previously elected to adopt provisions of Statement of Financial Accounting Standard ("SFAS") No. 123, Accounting for Stock-Based Compensation for options granted to non-employees who perform services for the Company and the disclosure-only provisions of options granted to employees.